 There is a big difference between replacing lost, mutilated, or destroyed savings bonds, and reissuing savings bonds because you want to change information.
 Here is a handy list of guidelines to help you determine if you'll need your savings bonds reissued or replaced.
 Visit TreasuryDirect.gov for more information and to verify that these procedures are current.

 Bonds DO NOT need to be reissued if there are name changes due to marriage, minor typos in the spelling of your name, address changes, or if the social security numbers are printed wrong.
 In the case of the latter, the government will want to have the correct social security number on file for reference and ease of search.
 You'll need to write a letter to Treasury Retail Securities Site with personal information like the incorrect and correct social security numbers, and information for the affected bonds like the serial number, issue date, denomination, and the registrants.

-You'll need to seek a reissue of bonds if there are significant errors in first or last name, major typos or misspellings.
-In addition, a reissue is required if a court appoints of a guardian or conservator over the living owner of the savings bond, the death of the savings bond owner or owners, changing ownership of the bond to a personal trust estate, changes of name due to divorce or annulment, adding additional owners to the bond, and changing beneficiaries.
+You'll need to seek a reissue of bonds if there are significant errors in first or last name, as well as for major typos or misspellings.
+In addition, a reissue is required if a court appoints of a guardian or conservator over the living owner of the savings bond.
+Other cases include the death of the savings bond owner or owners; changing ownership of the bond to a personal trust estate; changes of name due to divorce or annulment; adding additional owners to the bond; and changing beneficiaries.
 Each of these situations has their own guidelines to follow and forms to fill out.
 If any of these events apply to you, I encourage you to visit TreasuryDirect.gov to seek the most up-to-date information regarding reissuing savings bonds.

 More About the Series I Savings Bond

 You can read our Guide to Investing in Series I Savings Bonds.
 This will walk you through tons of information about savings bonds, especially the series I savings bond, including how you can add them to your portfolio, annual purchase limits, ownership requirements, tax benefits, and much more.